iotaledger/wasp/tools/local-setup/README.md

 Create dedicated volumes:
 ```
-docker volume create --name hornet-nest-db
 docker volume create --name wasp-db
 ```

 Run `docker-compose up -d` to start the setup.

+The setup will automatically:
+1. Start the L1 localnet and wait for it to be healthy
+2. Start the Wasp node and wait for it to be ready
+3. Deploy the ISC Move contract to L1
+4. Deploy and activate a chain called "localchain"
+5. Make an initial deposit to the chain

-After startup, you should be able to see the wasp dashboard on: http://localhost/wasp/dashboard/
+After startup completes, you should be able to see the wasp dashboard on: http://localhost/wasp/dashboard/

 ### Stopping/Resuming